krezefal/subgraphs-finder/README.md

 - **Modeling**.
-In this case, according to the adjacency matrix, where the paths existence probabilities are indicated, subgraphs are repeatedly constructed (specified with tests number) and then, summing up the number of connected graphs and diving it on the number of tests, the probability is calculated.
+In this case, according to the adjacency matrix, where the paths existence probabilities are indicated, subgraphs are repeatedly constructed (specified with tests number) and then, summing up the number of connected graphs and dividing it on the number of tests, the probability is calculated.
 - **Brute forcing**.
 Then all vertices in the graph whose probability is greater than 0 are considered as possible ones and all subgraphs are iterated